hyperjump-io/browser/README.md

 Bundlers
 --------

-When using with the Rollup bundler, you will need to include the `browser: true` config option.
+When using with the [Rollup][rollup] bundler, you will need to include the `browser: true` config option.

 ```
   plugins: [